 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This is a perfect side dish for any other low-carb eating plan including Paleo or Whole 30 as well as any phase of the South Beach Diet.
+Roasted Spicy Cauliflower is a perfect side dish for any low-carb eating plan as well as any phase of the original South Beach Diet.
 And it’s also gluten-free, dairy-free and vegan, so you can make this for anyone who likes cauliflower!

 Find More Recipes Like This One: